StengoS/codesafe-prd-example-demo/refactoring/refactoring-1/DESCRIPTION.md

 by clicking on "Workspace" in the site's navigation bar or "VSCode Workspace" in the pop-up after the challenge has successfully started.

-Start by running the 'checker' Python executable by doing the following in the terminal:
+Start by running the `checker` Python executable by doing the following in the terminal:
 ```
 $ cd /challenge
 $ ./checker